panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 If you'd like to mark a prop as optional, you can mark the corresponding prop as [optional](https://www.typescriptlang.org/docs/handbook/2/objects.html#optional-properties) with `?` in the object type of the props.

-For example, let's mark `important` prop as optional:
+For example, let's mark the `important` prop as optional:

 ```twoslash include message-optional
 interface MessageProps {